• Skip to primary navigation

 Add Website to Google Chrome Browser

-Similarly, you can Add other Websites that you want to store cookies and site data on your computer.
+Similarly, you can Add other Websites that you want the Chrome browser to store data on your device.

 Related